 So I came to a crossroads: I could either sit in my garbage bag and sweat like a bag of potato chips, OR I could swallow my vanity and get my post-baby bod into the pool and enjoy it.
 So I did.
 And thank God too!

 Going swimming as a mom has not only been humbling, but it’s helped me unearth the lie that many women tend to believe (and can sometimes ignore until pregnancy) — that our self-worth comes from what we look like.

-I feel like every time I had a child, God said to me: Jonna, what do you really believe in?
+I feel like every time I had a child, God said to me: Jonna, what do you REALLY believe in?
 Where is your self-worth?
-I believe most women “know” this to be true but don’t really accept it.
-We evade it or ignore it and then BAM.
-We have children.
+Because it can’t be in your outward appearance; that will all fade.

-As a mom to three girls, I HAD to check myself, fast.
-Because I would rather walk around naked and shakin’ forever than let my girls grow up thinking that their value comes from their chest size, pant size, hair volume, or eye color.
+Plus, as a mom to three girls, I knew that I did NOT want my kids growing up thinking that their value comes from their chest size, pant size, hair volume, or eye color.
 That’s just absurd, right?!
-So if it’s crazy for them to believe, then it’s crazy for me too!
+Their self worth and identity needs to be in God alone.
+So if that’s true for them, then it’s true for me too.

-What I needed, then, was to develop some confidence in my post-baby body.
-This can happen in a lot of ways, but on a practical level it meant wearing different clothes that made ME feel good while also getting rid of everything else that didn’t.
+What I needed, then, was to develop some confidence in what God says about me, as well as in my post-baby body.
+Getting closer to God helped me have more confidence too!
+On a practical level, I also chose to only wear clothes that made ME feel good while also getting rid of everything else that didn’t.
 Like my maxi dresses.
 See ya!
 Thanks for no longer making me feel 3 months pregnant!

 This has also meant foregoing the Target swimsuit section: ladies, post-baby bodies have NO business being there!
 I’m not kidding.
 Step away from the rack and head straight over to Everything but Water or Nani Nalu.
 These are the places that will make you feel fabulous and confident!
-It’s true that they WILL cost you a pretty penny, but it’s entirely worth it.
-I promise.
+And it’s worth every penny.